30 Ways to Be an Ally for Women in Tech in 2020

 24. Review Hiring Practices

-If you aren’t in a position to affect the hiring process, consider suggesting a review to someone who does.
-The next few ideas are great jumping off points for changes to make hiring processes more inclusive.
+If you aren’t in a position to affect the hiring process, consider submitting a review to someone who does.
+The next few ideas are great jumping-off points for changes to make hiring processes more inclusive.

 25. Avoid “Bro-Speak”

-Take a look at your job listings and review them for language that is non-inclusive.
+Take a look at your job listings and review them for non-inclusive language.
 The wording of your job descriptions could potentially signal that your team may be unwelcoming to women.
 The app Textico will scan your listings for language that could repel women — including phrases like “Nerf gun” and “crush it” — and suggest more neutral terms.

 26. Set Required Skills

-Set an agreed upon set of skills, capabilities, and qualifications in advance that a hire must have.
-Make sure that every candidate is judged against this specific criteria and hold yourselves to it.
+Set an agreed-upon set of skills, capabilities, and qualifications in advance that a hire must have.
+Make sure that every candidate is judged against these specific criteria and hold yourselves to it.